 Memory Disorders (Alzheimer’s Disease and Dementia)

-The memory disorders program at The Nebraska Medical Center diagnoses treats and helps patients manage their memory condition on a daily basis.
+The memory disorders program at Nebraska Medicine diagnoses treats and helps patients manage their memory condition on a daily basis.
 As people age, 40 percent of the population will experience some form of dementia.
 Dementia is a mental disorder that affects the ability to think, speak, reason, remember and move.
 Most will experience a slight decline in memory that is associated with normal aging.
 However, when memory loss interferes with the ability to perform daily activities, a more serious cause may be at the root.
 Many types of dementia exist.
 Alzheimer’s disease is the most common form of dementia.
 Vascular dementia, Lewy body dementia and dementia associated with Parkinson’s disease are also common.

 Early symptoms of dementia include short-term memory loss that affects daily living functions like remembering people and directions, problem solving, balancing the checkbook, misplacing items or sudden mood swings.
 Some types of dementia get worse with time and cannot be cured.
 However, the symptoms for almost all types of dementia can be improved.